goodpea2/brick-v10/README.md

 1.  **Adventure Run**: Roguelike mode.
 Start from scratch, collect Coins (temp) and Gems (perm).
 Uses a standard set of balls.
 2.  **Trial Run**: Skill mode.
 Uses *consumable* balls produced in the Home Base.
 No shop, no equipment drops.
 Collects Materials (Metal, Wire, Fuel).
 3.  **Invasion Defend**: Tower Defense.
 Defend the Home Base layout from waves of NPC balls.
-Collects Enchanter items.
+Collects Enchanter items and Shells.
+The Loot Panel is integrated into the Left Context Panel for real-time tracking.
 4.  **Home Base**: Persistent base-building.
 Generate resources (Food, Wood), craft balls, and manage the Ball Roster.

 ---